 Take a moment to think about how powerful this can be.

-Most of our other communication channels—I’m talking about things like email, traditional mail, and even phone calls—are overflowing with unwanted ads and other commercial spam.
+Most of our other communication channels— email, traditional mail, and even phone calls—are overflowing with unwanted ads and other commercial spam.
 As a result, we don’t really trust or pay attention to messages from these channels as much as we used to.

-- Email open & clickthru rates continue to decline as our inboxes get more and more saturated with promotional messages.
+- Email open & click through rates continue to decline as our inboxes get more and more saturated with promotional messages.

 - We open letters over the trashcan, barely glancing at most direct mail pieces.